pgdogdev/docs/docs/features/sharding/supported-queries.md

 ---
 # Supported queries

 [Automatic routing](query-routing.md) in PgDog works by parsing queries and extracting the sharding key.
 SQL is a complex language and we are aiming to support as many queries as possible.
-As the development moves forward, this page will be updated with latest features.
+As the development moves forward, this page will be updated with the latest features.

 Postgres has 3 kinds of queries, each handled a little bit differently in a sharded context: